 For the Standard License, you may not assign your rights under this agreement without the prior written consent of TurboSquid.

-For Small Business or Enterprise Licenses, you may assign your rights under this agreement without the notice and consent of TurboSquid.
+For Small Business, Enterprise, or Agency Licenses, you may assign your rights under this agreement without the notice and consent of TurboSquid.

 8. English.
 This agreement may be translated into other languages, but English is the official language of this agreement and in any conflict between the English language version and any other version, the English language version shall control.